FedericoSaitta/Chess-Engine-in-cpp/README.md

 - v1.2.4: Improvement to move sorting algorithm (from O(N^2) to O(NlogN)), added delta pruning
 - v1.2.5: More aggressive LMR (now reduces moves by dept/3 after the first six have been searched)
 - v1.2.6: Improved LMR formula based on Berserk engine (log * log)
-- v1.2.7: Added basic LMP (** I believe current implementation is faulty)
+- v1.2.7: Added basic LMP (though this needs to be re-tuned)
 - v1.3.0: Few performance improvements in evaluation (+20), switch to fail-soft negamax (+20), bishop pair bonus and texel tuning (+70)

-#### Future Improvements:
-- Futility pruning
-- More accurate History move scoring
-- SEE and pruning captures based on it
-- More complex time management for longer time controls

 #### Credits:
-This engine has been largely inspired by the work of many successful programmers such as Sebastian Lague, Maksim Korzh and Bluefever Software who all have amazing videos on chess engine programming on YouTube.
-Lastly, this would not have been possible without the resources provided by the Chess Programming Wiki: https://www.chessprogramming.org/Main_Page.
+- Maksim Korzh for his incredible chess programming in c series which was invaluable while implementing bitboard move-generation and transposition table.
+- Gediminas Masaitis for his Texel tuner without which the evaluation would be much weaker.
+- Sebastian Lague for his chess videos and small-chessbot tournament which sparked my interest in chess programming.
+- The Chess Programming Wiki: https://www.chessprogramming.org/Main_Page.